facundoolano/google-play-scraper/README.md

 - [reviews](#reviews): Retrieves a page of reviews for a specific application.
 - [similar](#similar): Returns a list of similar apps to the one specified.
 - [permissions](#permissions): Returns the list of permissions an app has access to.
+- [categories](#categories): Retrieve a full list of categories present from dropdown menu on Google Play.

 ### app